 In 1274 Toruń obtained another privilege, this time allowing the construction of bread stalls, during which a tower was also erected.
 The mid-market buildings thus formed, remained unchanged until the end of the fourteenth century, when due to the poor technical condition of old buildings, supposedly threatening to collapse, a great expansion of the merchant house was carried out.
 It took place in the years 1391-1399, at the height of the development of medieval Toruń, probably under the direction of the Polish city builder, master Andrew (Andris), on the basis of the privilege of the Teutonic Grand Master Konrad von Wallenrode from 1393.
 At that time, old commercial buildings were demolished, leaving only the tower, and the administrative, commercial and judicial functions were combined in one building, which was a solution not often found in Europe at that time.
 The town hall gained the shape of a four-wing building on a rectangular plan with an internal courtyard.

-Mannerist reconstruction in the years 1602-1605, on the initiative of the mayor Henry Stroband consisted in raising the building by one floor.
+In the years 1602-1605, on the initiative of the mayor Henryk Stroband, a mannerist reconstruction was carried out, consisted in raising the building by one floor.
 It did not erode the gothic character of the town hall, as the architect extended the gothic arches with pointed bows.
 Instead, it introduced new elements such as cornered overhanging turrets and gables in the middle of each wing.